 The United States uses trade with North Korea as leverage and to send a message of disapproval for various activities by Pyongyang.
-As the six-party nuclear talks have progressed, however, the United States has expressed its willingness begin discussions to normalize relations with the DPRK, remove it from the terrorism list, 104 and to negotiate a peace treaty formally ending the Korean Conflict.
+As the six-party nuclear talks have progressed, however, the United States has expressed its willingness begin discussions to normalize relations with the DPRK, has taken steps to remove it from the terrorism list, and has indicated its willingness to negotiate a peace treaty to formally end the Korean Conflict.
 The way also could be opened for North Korea's admission to membership in international financial institutions (such as the World Bank, International Monetary Fund, and Asian Development Bank).
 This would allow the DPRK to receive development assistance that would help finance additional imports from countries such as the United States.